MartinoMensio/DP2-Labs/Assignment_3/doc-files/nffgVerifier.md

 - there is no need of synchronization because the operation done on the map is a single `putIfAbsent` instead of doing a `containsKey` then after the neo4j communication doing the `put`
 - avoiding the synchronization, more than a single `storeNffg` can be executed in parallel without unwanted race conditions.
 Since the communication with neo4j could take a lot of time (some seconds for a huge NFFG), this would kill the performances.
+- if neo4j is not available, the service is able to provide simple storage functionalities (CRUD operations are still available to clients) only blocking the verification of policies

 #### Considering the deletion of NFFGs (not required but implemented)

 Considering also the deletion, the modifications done are the following:

 - a RWLock is added for operations that modify the policies in order to make the assumptions above explained to be still valid:
-  - the exclusive lock is used by the `deleteNffg` method.
+  - the exclusive lock is used by the `deleteNffg` and `deleteAll` methods (the ones that would make the references to NFFGs invalid).
 In this way, when this lock is acquired no other threads can operate on the policies (modification)
   - the shared lock is used by methods that modify the policies map
   - the getters need no synchronization if the modification keep the state always valid during the execution of single operations